Updated November 2, 2020

-Or set up a meeting room with video camera so that staff can record themselves on video saying what they’re thankful for.
+Or set up a meeting room with a video camera so that staff can record themselves saying what they’re thankful for on video.
 If that feels a little too ‘Big Brother’ for some, let them use their phone instead.
-Edit all the videos together to create a heartwarming montage which can be shared in a video alert to all staff.
+Edit all the videos together to create a heart-warming montage which can be shared in a Video Alert to all staff.

 Collect a series of trivia questions on the history of Thanksgiving to challenge staff members either on their own or in groups.
 For example, what year was the first Macy’s Thanksgiving Day Parade?
 Answer = 1924.

 Or, what was the “Rebecca” gifted to President Calvin Coolidge as a Thanksgiving gift in 1926?
 Answer = a live raccoon.